Developer Information

 1

-Points at default scaling of 2x on low-end devices, and 3x on Snapdragon 845 devices.
-Fortunately, all phones with good mobile Linux support default to a width of 360 points.
-2: That said, few of our 5/5 rated apps actually fulfill the landscape criterion.
+Logical pixels at default scaling of 2x on low-end devices, and 3x on Snapdragon 845 devices.
+Fortunately, almost all phones with good mobile Linux support default to a width of 360 logical pixels.

 Edit this page on Framagit